 There’s also a The Boys spin-off in the works, as reported by The Hollywood Reporter, about a college of young superheroes run by Vought International.
 So, perhaps this season might point itself to gearing up that for launch.
 Although, at this point, it’s all speculation.

-The Boys season 3 doesn’t have an official trailer yet but Amazon has recently released something almost as good.
-A news parody video poking fun at a certain type of news presenter.
+The Boys season 3 doesn’t have an official trailer yet but Amazon has started releasing something almost as good: parody news videos poking fun at a certain type of news presenter.

 Showrunner Eric Kripke recently said that The Boys season three will reference the upcoming spin-off.